If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

 This will allow the smoke to billow out of the deck covering rather than be trapped under the roof.

-3. Turn The Heat Up When Grilling In The Rain
+3. Turn The Heat Up When You Grill In The Rain And Inclement Weather

 If it is not possible to move your grill undercover, it is still possible to close the lid and continue grilling.

-However, the grill's internal temperature will drop due to the cooling effects of the rain on the outside of the grill.
+However, the grill temperature will drop due to the cooling effects of the rain on the outside of the grill.

 Open the vent air vents on the sides of the grill to feed air under the fire and intensify the heat.
 Add more charcoal to the fire to give the fire more fuel to burn.